 An informal interview lets you show your personality to an interviewer.
-Showcasing your personality shows an interviewer how you would fit into a business' corporate culture.
-While informal, or casual, interviews are more relaxed than traditional interviews, thorough preparation can still increase your chances of securing the job.
+Showcasing your personality shows an interviewer how you would fit into a business's corporate culture.
+While informal or casual interviews are more relaxed than traditional interviews, thorough preparation can still increase your chances of securing the job.
 In this article, we explain what informal interviews are and show you how to prepare, present yourself and follow up to increase your chance of success.

 What is an informal interview?

 An informal interview is a job interview in a casual setting, typically outside of an office, such as a café or pub.
 Taking an interview outside a traditional corporate environment helps put the interviewer and job applicant at ease so they can get to know each other better.
 Casual interviews have a more relaxed structure than traditional interviews.
 Companies often use casual interviews to assess job candidates' soft skills and suitability for the corporate culture.
 A casual interview often occurs before a formal interview.

 As with any job interview, good preparation can help you succeed in a casual interview.
 Being prepared can help you feel calm and confidently answer relaxed interview questions.
 Follow these steps to prepare for your casual interview: